-- build formal and informal structures to respectfully consult with all parents and the community
+- Build formal and informal structures to respectfully consult with all parents/carers and the community.

-- embed the importance of developing relationships with the community into the school plan
+- Embed the importance of developing relationships with the community into the school’s Strategic Improvement Plan.

-- adopt a 'strength based' approach towards all parents, i.e. staff are encouraged to adopt the attitude that parents and carers are doing the best they can on any given day
+- Adopt a 'strength based' approach towards all parents, with staff to adopt the attitude that parents and carers are doing the best they can on any given day.

 Developing positive relationships

 The development and maintenance of mutual trust and respect are essential for positive relationships to be sustained.
 Schools are encouraged to recognise families as the first and continuing educators of their children.